gumaerc-testorg/2.12-fall-2005/content/pages/syllabus.md

 Asada, H., and J. J. Slotine. _Robot Analysis and Control_.
 New York, NY: Wiley, 1986.
 ISBN: 9780471830290.

-This book will be supplemented by newly written [lecture notes]({{< baseurl >}}/pages/lecture-notes), which are a preliminary version of the book's second edition.
+This book will be supplemented by newly written {{% resource_link 756bd2cb-ed00-e4ec-8b9a-59a5d1d0df7b "lecture notes" %}}, which are a preliminary version of the book's second edition.
 While the book was originally written for graduate-level courses, the new lecture notes are primarily for undergraduate juniors and seniors, assuming 2.003 and 2.004 level background knowledge about dynamics and control.

 Labs and Projects
 -----------------